jyhi/libGankIo/README.md

 ## License

 This program is licensed under [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2](http://www.wtfpl.net/txt/copying/).
+See [LICENSE](LICENSE).

 You just DO WHAT THE FUCK YOU WANT TO, as you please.